cambardo/cambardo/README.md

 - 👋  Hi, I’m @cambardo
 - 👀  I’m interested in linguistics & language learning
+- 🗣 I speak English, Japanese, and a little Mandarin
 - 🌱  I’m currently learning Spanish
 - 📫  Reach out to me on Twitter @cambardo

 <!---
 cambardo/cambardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.